-Any UK resident aged 18 and over is eligible to open both an IFISA and a Stocks and Shares ISA.
+Any UK resident aged 18 and over - who has not already opened and subscribed money to another of the same type of ISA in the current tax year - is eligible to open both an IFISA and a Stocks and Shares ISA.

-Both an IFISA and a Stocks and Shares ISA can help form part of a well diversified portfolio, but you should be sure that you’re well versed with the risks, and that the type of ISA you choose is matched to your risk profile.
+However, their suitability for particular investors may differ.
+Both an IFISA and a Stocks and Shares ISA can help to form part of a well diversified investment portfolio - but you should be well versed with the risks of both before investing, and the the type of ISA you choose should be matched to your personal risk profile.

-It’s always recommended to talk to an independent financial advisor when deciding which investment product is the best choice for you.
+It’s advisable to speak to an independent financial advisor when deciding which investment product is the best choice for you.

-Furthermore, your remaining ISA allowance can impact on your eligibility for the current tax year, as if you have met the threshold already, you will be ineligible to add new funds to either a Stocks and Shares ISA or IFISA until the new tax year begins.
+Furthermore, your remaining annual ISA allowance can also impact your eligibility.
+If you have already met the threshold - which is £20,000 in 2020/21 - you will be ineligible to add new funds to either a Stocks and Shares ISA or an IFISA until the new tax year begins.

-IFISAs offer target returns of between 4% and 8% generally - depending on the underlying asset.
+The IFISA can offer target returns of between 4% and 8% generally - though this depends on the underlying asset.

-Stocks and Shares ISAs often often offer higher potential returns than an IFISA (ranging from 4% per annum upwards), but with increased volatility.
+The Stocks and Shares ISA can often offer higher potential returns than an IFISA (ranging from 4% per annum upwards), but with increased volatility.

-The stock market has its ups, but also its downs, meaning the value of your investments could fall as well as rise.
-An IFISA on the other hand is not subject to the fluctuations of the stock market, but there is still the risk that a borrower could default on their loans, and you could fail to get back the funds you invested.
+The stock market has its ups, but also its downs.
+This means the value of your investments could fall as well as rise.
+On the other hand, an IFISA is not subject to the fluctuations of the stock market - but there is still the risk that a borrower could default on their loans, and you could fail to get back the funds you invested.

 MAVEN Bonds are an IFISA provider specialising in fixed term property bonds.